9 Best Taco Spots In Vancouver You Must Visit in 2021

 Pro tip: Don’t be put off by the waiting line at peak times, it moves quite fast and is a testament to the amazing food quality.
 You’ll get your tacos in no time.

 -322 W Hastings St, Vancouver, BC -586 Hornby St, Vancouver BC -2521 Main St. Vancouver BC -2450 Yukon St, Vancouver BC -1305 Welch St, North Vancouver BC -766 Fort St, Victoria BC

 When they say RMF (Real Mexican Flavours), Maizal mean it.
-While the restaurant offers a more simple and casual setting, our stop at Maizal on our food series discovered the effort they go to bring that authentic experience to their customers.
+While the restaurant offers a more simple and casual setting, our stop at Maizal in Mount Pleasant on our food series discovered the effort they go to bring that authentic experience to their customers.